 Programs with a “guarantee” label are becoming more commonly offered by IVF clinics.
 More often than not, however, the “guarantee” refers to either a pregnancy or a live birth guarantee.
 It’s worth noting that despite their increasing popularity, the naming conventions used for such offers can be confusing.
 As we all know, there are no “guarantees” in medicine – every doctor can attest to that fact.
 Thus, the only guarantees we can talk about are financial in nature, that is, a refund guarantee in case the IVF program does not end in expected results.

-Clinics don’t advertise these programs using the term “success guarantee” anymore.
+Clinics don’t advertise IVF guarantee programs using the term “success guarantee” anymore.
 These days, you’re more likely to encounter these types of treatment under any of the following terms:

 - IVF Money Back Guarantee

-Why are IVF Refund Guarantee programs increasing in popularity?
+Why are IVF Refund programs increasing in popularity?

-IVF Guarantee programs can be further divided into:
+IVF Refund and IVF Money Back Guarantee programs can be further divided into: